R0hit-Yadav/RUST/Rust_Doc.md

 The lazy_static! macro is used to define global, lazily initialized static variables.
 It is often used for configurations, caches, or other static resources.

 Feature	                Description
-Thread	                A unit of execution managed by the OS.
+Thread->	                A unit of execution managed by the OS.

-Task	                Lightweight unit of work managed by an async runtime.
+Task->	                Lightweight unit of work managed by an async runtime.

-ThreadId	            Unique identifier for a thread.
+ThreadId->	            Unique identifier for a thread.

-Multithreading	        Executing tasks concurrently using multiple threads.
+Multithreading->	        Executing tasks concurrently using multiple threads.

-Kill Thread/Task	    Use signals or flags to stop execution gracefully.
+Kill Thread/Task->	    Use signals or flags to stop execution gracefully.

-Join Threads	        Use join method to wait for threads to complete.
+Join Threads->	        Use join method to wait for threads to complete.

-Join Tasks	            Use tokio::join! or futures::join! to wait for multiple async tasks.
+Join Tasks->	            Use tokio::join! or futures::join! to wait for multiple async tasks.

-thread_local!
-Provides thread-local storage for per-thread data.
+thread_local!->	        Provides thread-local storage for per-thread data.

-lazy_static!
-Creates global, lazily initialized static variables.
+lazy_static!->	        Creates global, lazily initialized static variables.